 We looked at what autism spectrum disorder is.
 We looked at autism rates by country and how they have increased and we also touched on some therapies designed to help support children diagnosed with autism.

-Specifically, though, we looked at the countries with lowest autism rates and we avoided conspiracy theories and stuck to proven data.
+Specifically, though, we looked at the countries with lowest autism rates, and autism rates by country, and we avoided conspiracy theories and stuck to proven data.

 In the world of autism, we are far from having all the answers, but we can certainly ask the questions and have all the data and facts can help us to ask better questions.

 I am not a parent of autistic kids but my wife is a teacher who specializes in working with autistic kids and in my 9 to 5 working with kids, I do see a number of kids on the autism spectrum.